Lemoncode/node-training/README.md

 ### 00 OS

-In this sample we are going to ...
+In this sample we are going to see some `os` module methods.

 ### 01 FS Delete